Mbuglass/Salesforce-Apex/README.md

-# Salesforce VS Project
+# Salesforce

-This repository contains a Visual Studio Code project used for Salesforce development.
+This repository contains a colection of SalesForce code for various components